Day trip from Auckland: Matakana, New Zealand

-Matakana, an hour or so drive from Auckland city, New Zealand, is well-known among locals as a great day-trip destination or as a logical place for a break on a longer trip northwards.
+Matakana, which is an hour or so drive from Auckland City, New Zealand, is well-known among locals as a great day-trip destination or as a logical place for a break on a longer trip northwards.
 But only if you go on Saturday morning.
 Sure, on other days it has its charms (the toilets are very pretty, for example, and the inside of the cinema has to be seen to be believed), but on Saturday Matakana hosts one of the best farmers markets I’ve ever been to.

 The easiest way to visit Matakana is by car; if you’re continuing futher north and need to hire a vehicle, a Spaceships campervan is a great choice.

 Plan to leave Auckland before 9am to make sure you arrive at the market while it’s in full swing.
 You can take the Northern Gateway Toll Road, one of New Zealand’s very few pay-for-use motorways, and for the price of a cup of coffee you’ll save yourself an hour’s driving on the round-trip journey.
 You don’t even need to stop to pay, you pay online within a week of using the road — though I think they make a fair amount of money off charging late fees when people forget to pay.